Sound Transit: Sound Transit Express

-Sound Transit Express comprises 24 limited-stop express bus routes that provide regional service to cities in all three counties, primarily using a network of high-occupancy vehicle lanes (HOV lanes) on state-maintained freeways.
+Sound Transit Express comprises 25 limited-stop express bus routes that provide regional service to cities in all three counties, primarily using a network of high-occupancy vehicle lanes (HOV lanes) on state-maintained freeways.
 Some routes operate seven days a week, while others are limited to rush hours only.
 These routes normally have wide distances between stops, which are primarily hubs and transfer points in cities and suburban areas where local routes operated by other agencies connect; many stops also have park and ride lots.
 Sound Transit funded the construction of new transit hubs, park and ride lots, and direct access ramps to the HOV lanes as part of the rollout and expansion of express buses.
-In 2024, the express buses carried 9.2 million total passengers and had a weekday average of 35,513 riders.
-The busiest route in 2023 was Route 550, which connects Seattle to Bellevue and carried 1.17 million riders.
+In 2025, the express buses carried 9.8 million total passengers and had a weekday average of 32,206 riders.
+The busiest route was Route 545, which connects Seattle to Redmond and carried 1.3 million riders.

 The fleet of 240 buses is owned by Sound Transit and includes double-decker buses with up to 81 seats, articulated buses, high-floor motorcoaches, and standard buses with a minimum of 42 seats.
 These buses include upholstered and cushioned seats that are able to recline, footrests, overhead luggage racks, air conditioning, reading lights, and bicycle racks.
 Sound Transit Express buses use diesel or compressed natural gas for fuel, along with several hybrid electric buses.
 They are operated and maintained under contracts with local transit authorities (Community Transit, King County Metro, and Pierce Transit) who also deploy shuttle buses during disruptions to rail services.